 Discover Fun Things to Do on the River Walk

 El Tropicano Riverwalk Hotel is the perfect spot to begin your walking tour of San Antonio’s storied River Walk.
 Located on Museum Reach at the original Hugman Dam, the hotel serves as the perfect gateway to a tranquil, 1.3-mile of stretch along the banks of the San Antonio River.
 Meander to some of the city’s most outstanding local restaurants, shops and sites at the spectacular Pearl Brewery complex, home of the Culinary Institute of America.
-And if your visit falls on a weekend, don’t miss the Farmer’s Market, offering the best local and seasonal products by vendors from within a 150-mile radius of the city.
+And if your visit falls on a weekend, don’t miss the Farmer’s Market, offering the best local and seasonal products by vendors from the city and region.

 Tobin Center for the Performing Arts - just across the river from the hotel

 Tobin Center for the Performing Arts is set on the banks of the San Antonio River, this stunningly renovated performing arts facility features a state-of-the-art, multi-purpose performance hall, a 250-seat studio theater, and an outdoor performance plaza with a 30-foot video wall that overlooks the River Walk.